 But just when it seemed her plate was too full to manage: she would still find time to help others -- taking on more work.
 Even those nights when she was supposed to be resting at home, while we were supposed to have our time as a married couple; having our conversations of love and parenting, she would find herself grading and commenting on projects from her UofM Graduate students.
 Suddenly she would get a late night work related plea from her VP such as this actual quote:

 "Krista, I can use your urgent help and counsel...I am facilitating a discussion with senior business leaders and their regional teams tomorrow morning.
 We have candid input (via an anonymous survey) of what is working/not working.
 What hints and tips can you give me on facilitating the discussion.
 Reply by e-mail as I am going to sleep."
 Krista on the other hand, did not sleep but dutifully put together his request.

 But then even after all that work she was underappreciated - as she would be asked to take even more time away from her strategic planning and Leadership coaching, leaving home early Wednesday mornings and some Saturdays so that she could do the mundane grunt work of delivering yoga mats to a morning resiliency class.
-Everyone knew this was far below the experienced skill set, her education and the $130,000 salary her work life commanded, but she knew if she didn't do it, No One would!
+Everyone knew this was far below the experienced skill set, her education and salary her work life commanded, but she knew if she didn't do it, No One would!